10.1 Policy and Procedures for Appointment and Promotion: Academic Staff - Research

-All searches should engage actively in affirmative action in the search process; professional colleagues should be contacted to solicit names of female and minority candidates (as well as others who would bring diversity to the academic staff) and such candidates should be encouraged to apply.
-Contacts should be made with resources such as female and minority professional organizations and journals so that such groups are alerted to the search.
+All searches must engage actively in affirmative action in the search process; steps may include contacting professional colleagues to solicit names of female and minority candidates (as well as others who would bring diversity to the academic staff) and encouraging such candidates to apply, and contacting resources such as female and minority professional organizations and journals so that such groups are alerted to the search.

-The text for the announcement should be sent to the Office of the Vice Provost and Dean of Research.
+The text for the announcement must be sent to the Office of the Vice Provost and Dean of Research.
 Advertisements and letters announcing vacancies must include a statement such as: